-- a.
-Develop a detailed case for devolution of apprenticeships, careers and 16-18 to London, identifying what we would do differently and a clear role for boroughs and sub-regions, demonstrating our added value, and run a lobbying campaign around this, building on links with other cities. - b.
-Influence the government's review of the apprenticeship levy, lobbying for practical changes to the levy in London, in partnership with the Mayor and key business organisations. - c.
-Support London boroughs to effectively maximise their use of the apprenticeship levy, exploring and developing opportunities for collaboration between London boroughs and between boroughs and local employers. - d.
-Hold and promote the Apprenticeship Awards to recognise excellence and raise the profile of boroughs' work, securing financial support/sponsorship. - e.
-Secure Mayoral commitment to outcomes-based commissioning, collaborative working and shared understanding of skills, via open, transparent data and ensure that the GLA's measurement of economic and social outcomes within the skills system including rigorous borough and institutional level data in all datasets, such as the London Learner Survey. - 2 Support disadvantaged Londoners into work and lobby for further devolution and reform of employment services to achieve inclusive economic growth
+- a) Develop a set of proposals on how the skills system will contribute to the economic recovery that supports unemployed Londoners to progress into work; low paid Londoners to progress in their careers, responds to the changing skills needs of business, provides rapid reskilling linked to job creation schemes and reduces inequalities such as the digital divide.
+The proposals will set out a case for a devolved approach with a clear role for boroughs and sub-regions and will cover AEB, apprenticeships, careers and 16-18 provision and will contribute to the missions of London's economic recovery work. - b) Influence the government's review of the apprenticeship levy, lobbying for practical changes to the levy in London to ensure that apprenticeships play a central role in the recovery, in partnership with the Mayor and key business organisations. - c) Support London boroughs to effectively maximise their use of the apprenticeship levy, exploring and developing opportunities for collaboration between London boroughs and between boroughs and local employers and for boroughs to use apprenticeships for job creation. - d) Hold and promote the Apprenticeship Awards to recognise excellence and raise the profile of boroughs' work. - e) Secure Mayoral commitment to outcomes-based commissioning, collaborative working and shared understanding of skills, via open, transparent data and ensure that the GLA's measurement of economic and social outcomes within the skills system including rigorous borough and institutional level data in all datasets, such as the London Learner Survey.

-Dramatic improvement in the effectiveness of employment support in London, particularly for the most disadvantaged groups, through devolution and better service integration at local levels within London.
+3.2 Support disadvantaged Londoners into work and lobby for further devolution and reform of employment services to achieve inclusive economic growth

-- a.
-Develop proposals for a new model of a devolved London employment programme, building on lessons learned from the Work and Health Programme and run a campaign to get government support for this. - b.
-Support London boroughs to effectively manage the Work and Health Programme, demonstrating service integration and ensuring a co-ordinated approach, including ongoing negotiation with DWP. - c.
-Support London boroughs to carry out an effective pan-London evaluation of the Work and Health Programme and improve the programme based on the results. - d.
-Promote the impact of the Work and Health Programme through public facing work.
+Dramatic improvement in the effectiveness of employment support in London, particularly for the newly unemployed and the most disadvantaged groups, through devolution and better service integration at local levels within London.

-- e.
-Explore local models to effectively support disabled people into work and get this approach included in the government's strategy for disabled people. - f.
-Work closely with JCP and boroughs to promote co-located and/or integrated employment services, identifying opportunities for this across London, gaining senior buy-in within boroughs and building a public case for further reform.
+- a) Develop proposals for how London's employment support services will contribute to the economic recovery during the Covid-19 pandemic over the short, medium and longer term.
+These proposals will cover the newly unemployed; those most severely affected by the impact of the Covid-19 pandemic, such as young people; and the most disadvantaged Londoners, It will promote a devolved approach, building on lessons from the Work and Health Programme, integrating with key services, particularly skills provision and will contribute to the missions of London's economic recovery work. - b) Support London boroughs to effectively manage the Work and Health Programme and use it to support the response to the impact of the Covid-19 pandemic, demonstrating service integration and ensuring a co-ordinated approach, including on-going negotiation with DWP. - c) Support London boroughs to carry out an effective pan-London evaluation of the Work and Health Programme and improve the programme based on the results. - d) Work closely with JCP and boroughs to promote co-located and/or integrated employment services as part of the employment response to the impact of Covid-19, gaining senior buy-in within boroughs and building a public case for further reform.

-3. Crime & Public Protection
+4 Crime & Public Protection

-1 Work with partners to reduce all forms of serious violence, including violence against women and girls
+4.1 Work with partners to reduce all forms of serious violence, including violence against women and girls; and ensure that levels of violence remain low as lockdown restrictions are eased.